-Thank you Carly Rae Jepsen for giving me something to listen to while our democracy crumbles
+Thank you, Carly Rae Jepsen, for giving me something to listen to while our democracy crumbles

-Yes, Michael Cohen is testifying in front of the House Oversight Committee.
-Yes he’s giving a very damning testimony describing our president as a racist, a cheat, and practically a mobster.
-But not to be lost in these dark moments is the blindingly bright moment bestowed upon us by Carly Rae Jepsen: Two glorious new songs.
-As the resident Mother Jones Carly super-fan—and there are many of us who adore her here—let me share some thoughts about the tracks.
+Yes, Michael Cohen is testifying in front of the House oversight committee.
+Yes, he’s giving very damning testimony describing our president as a racist, a cheat, and practically a mobster.
+But not to be lost in these dark moments is the blindingly bright moment bestowed upon us by Carly Rae Jepsen: two glorious new songs.
+As the resident Mother Jones Carly superfan—and there are many of us who adore her here—let me share some thoughts about the tracks.

 “Now That I Found You”

-While this wouldn’t even make it to my top five favorite CRJ songs, it’s a great reminder of what made Kiss, her first album—OK second, never forget Tug of War—so great.
-A classic Carly song, it hits all her usual sweet spots.
-Falling in love, being shy about it, then evolving into a message that needs to be yelled from the rooftops.
-It’s a good song, not her best—”Party For One” was better—but it’s satisfying, danceable, and I’ll definitely be listening to it on repeat till her album drops.
-And whether or not it’s her best song, it’s still leagues ahead of many other pop artists.
+While this wouldn’t even make it to my top five favorite CRJ songs, it’s a great reminder of what made Kiss, her first album—okay, second, never forget Tug of War—so great.
+A classic Carly song, it hits all her usual sweet spots: falling in love, being shy about it, then evolving into a message that needs to be yelled from the rooftops.
+It’s a good song, not her best—”Party For One” was better—but it’s satisfying, danceable, and I’ll definitely be listening to it on repeat until her album drops.
+And regardless of whether it’s her best song, it’s still leagues ahead of many other pop artists.

 “No Drug Like Me”

-Now this track is the one that I’ve been waiting for.
+Now this track is the one I’ve been waiting for.
 Not only does it display the best of her talents, it embodies maybe one of my absolute favorite musical approaches: something slow, but vivid in its production and imagery.
 It’s “Favourite Colour” with a hint of “When I Needed You.”
 Slow and sure of itself, Carly delivers her signature crush-like wistfulness that beckons you to a simpler time—if such a time ever existed.

 Carly is out here still making some of the brightest and best pop music.
 She knows who she is and knows what she wants, which in a time of so much uncertainty, is beautifully reassuring.